AineshAdvani/Action-Identifier/README.md

 **Credits** - Soomro, K., Zamir, A. R., & Shah, M. (2012).
 UCF101: A dataset of 101 human actions classes from videos in the wild. arXiv preprint arXiv:1212.0402

 ## Description
-I use a combination of CNN(convolutional neural network) and RNN (recurrent neural networks) to recognize the action CNN - the model uses CNN to extract meaningful features from videos frames.
+I use a combination of CNN(convolutional neural network) and RNN (recurrent neural networks) to recognize the action.

+CNN - the model uses CNN to extract meaningful features from videos frames.
 For this model I use a pre-trained CNN model.
 The pre-trained model I use is InceptionV# from keras library of tenserflow.

 After we get the features we get a the output as 2D tensors.